Frédéric Chopin: Childhood

-Fryderyk Chopin was born in Żelazowa Wola, 46 kilometres (46 km) west of Warsaw, in what was then the Duchy of Warsaw, a Polish state established by Napoleon.
+Frédéric François Chopin was born in Żelazowa Wola, 46 kilometres (46 km) west of Warsaw, in what was then the Duchy of Warsaw, a Polish state established by Napoleon.
 The parish baptismal record, which is dated 23 April 1810, gives his birthday as 22 February 1810, and cites his given names in the Latin form Fridericus Franciscus (in Polish, he was Fryderyk Franciszek).
-However, the composer and his family used the birthdate 1 March, which is now generally accepted as the correct date.
+The composer and his family used the birthdate 1 March, which is now generally accepted as the correct date.

 His father, Nicolas Chopin, was a Frenchman from Lorraine who had emigrated to Poland in 1787 at the age of sixteen.
 He married Justyna Krzyżanowska, a poor relative of the Skarbeks, one of the families for whom he worked.
-Chopin was baptised in the same church where his parents had married, in Brochów.
+Chopin was baptised in the same Catholic church where his parents had married, in Brochów.
 His eighteen-year-old godfather, for whom he was named, was Fryderyk Skarbek, a pupil of Nicolas Chopin.
-Chopin was the second child of Nicholas and Justyna and their only son; he had an elder sister, Ludwika (1807–1855), and two younger sisters, Izabela (1811–1881) and Emilia (1812–1827), whose death at the age of 14 was probably from tuberculosis.
+Chopin was the second child of Nicolas and Justyna and their only son; he had an elder sister, Ludwika, and two younger sisters, Izabela and Emilia, whose death at the age of 14 was probably from tuberculosis.
 Nicolas Chopin was devoted to his adopted homeland, and insisted on the use of the Polish language in the household.

 In October 1810, six months after Chopin's birth, the family moved to Warsaw, where his father acquired a post teaching French at the Warsaw Lyceum, then housed in the Saxon Palace.
-Chopin lived with his family in the Palace grounds.
-The father played the flute and violin; the mother played the piano and gave lessons to boys in the boarding house that the Chopins kept.
+Chopin lived with his family on the Palace grounds.
+His father played the flute and violin; his mother played the piano and gave lessons to boys in the boarding house that the Chopins kept.
 Chopin was of slight build, and even in early childhood was prone to illnesses.